 4. Post-Frost Care & The End of Dormancy

 When the overwintered plants get their first sunlight again, their foliage may scorch (get sunburned).
-This is not a big issue however because new, sun-adapted leaves will grow out soon.
+This is not a big issue because new, sun-adapted leaves will grow out soon.

-Watch for the sprouting leaves and buds.
+Look for the sprouting leaves and buds.
 And increase the watering frequency gradually into full growth.
 Your plants will begin growing and blooming happily again.

 Warm & Happy Desert Roses